Matthew Casey: Relationships

-His relationship with Dawson starts at the end of season 1 after the death of his fiancée Hallie.
+His relationship with Dawson starts at the end of season 1 after the death of Hallie.
 Their relationship goes up and down.
 At the end of season 3, Dawson reveals she is pregnant.
-However, she loses her child as a result of ectopic pregnancy in the beginning of season 4.
-They foster Louie at the end of season 4 and in season 5, they marry in the 100th episode in order to successfully adopt Louie.
+However, she loses her child as a result of an ectopic pregnancy at the beginning of season 4.
+In season 5, they marry in order to successfully adopt Louie, something that doesn't come to fruition after his biological father returns.

-At the end of season 6, Dawson leaves for Puerto Rico to work in relief help.
-She returns once more in the opening episode but tells Casey she will move there.
-She returns to Chicago for a charity event in "Best Friend Magic".
+At the end of season 6, Dawson goes to Puerto Rico to help a relief unit, leaving their marriage behind.
+She returns once more in the following episode, but tells Casey she will be moving there.
+She later briefly returns to Chicago for a charity event.